 The answer is, it wouldn’t.
 Google doesn’t care about backlinks, they care about quality.
 Google doesn’t care about keywords, they care about relevance.
 Make sure your website is the absolute best site someone would find when searching for your keywords, and you’ll be in the “New SEO” sweet spot.

 In a nutshell, that’s “New SEO” – making sure your site is the absolute best it can be.
 It’s a total mindset change.
-Instead of thinking how you can beat Google, you think of ways you can make your site more appealing to Google.
+Instead of thinking about how you can beat Google, you think of ways you can make your site more appealing to Google.

 Because Google wants to rank the best of the best.
 If your site is the best of the best, Google will want to rank it.
 It is that simple.